electronut/ElectronutLabs-bluey/arduino_setup.md

 * LED and button pins can be referenced by `PIN_LEDR`, `PIN_LEDG`, `PIN_LEDB` ,`LED_BUILTIN` (red one), `PIN_BUTTON` in arduino code.

+## Low Frequency Clock Source (LFCLKSRC)

+If the selected board has an external 32 kHz crystal connected, it will be used as the source for the low frequency clock.
+Otherwise the internal 32 kHz RC oscillator will be used.
+The low frequency clock is used by the `delay(ms)` and `millis()` Arduino API's.

+Bluey has an additional menu item under `Tools -> Low Frequency Clock` that allows you to select the low frequency clock source.

 ## BLEPeriphial Arduino Library

 * [arduino-BLEPeripheral](https://github.com/sandeepmistry/arduino-BLEPeripheral) library can be used creating BLE applications with bluey.
 Follow installation steps on it's `README`.
 See the library's [API](https://github.com/sandeepmistry/arduino-BLEPeripheral/blob/master/API.md) for more details on usage.

+* Ensure that Softdevice:"S132" is selected under tools menu.
+This is essential to compile BLE examples.

 * _NOTE_: Although the description says "nRF8001 or nRF51822", but nRF52832 is also supported because despite changes in CPU and peripherals, the radio interface is identical in both (API is same, but there might be changes in power/sensitivity etc.)

 * Once installed, you can see examples for this in examples menu.
-You can run most examples without modifications, unless some specify LED or button pins different from bluey's, in which case, just replace pin nnumbers with `LED_BUILTIN`, or `PIN_BUTTON` etc.
+You can run most examples without modifications, unless some specify LED or button pins different from bluey's, in which case, just replace pin numbers with `LED_BUILTIN`, or `PIN_BUTTON` etc.

 * Use [nRF connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en) (and other apps from nordic on play store) to scan, connect, interact with BLE peripherals created with these examples.